-- A low-overhead message passing system that achieves atleast 30% lower end-to-end transfer latencies than state-of-the-art Direct Memory Access (DMA) based schemes, with an average setup overhead of under 5% for a 64 word burst, using reservation based message flow control. - Scalable throughput and execution speedup on a manycore accelerator with the Pronto message passing system using real JPEG decoder and FIR filter workloads. - Insight into the effects of task mapping and extraneous interconnect traffic flows on the arrival time jitter experienced in workload outputs.
+- A low-overhead message passing system that achieves at least 30% lower end-to-end transfer latencies than state-of-the-art Direct Memory Access (DMA) based schemes, with an average setup overhead of under 5% for a 64 word burst, using reservation based message flow control. - Scalable throughput and execution speedup on a many-core accelerator with the Pronto message passing system using real JPEG decoder and FIR filter workloads. - Insight into the effects of task mapping and extraneous interconnect traffic flows on the arrival time jitter experienced in workload outputs.
 Significantly, this paper highlights where interconnect contention can be tolerated, and where it results in arrival time variations.

-This paper is organized as follows: Section II provides an overview of related many-core array processors and message passing schemes.
-Section III describes the NagaM many-core accelerator within which the Pronto message passing system is tested.
-Section IV explains the architecture of Pronto, and its automated buffer management, address translation and ordering of messages.
-Both Pronto and NagaM are evaluated in

-Section V to determine end-to-end message transfer latency, application performance and the impact of extraneous interconnect traffic on output jitter.
-Concluding remarks for the paper are provided in Section VI.
+This paper is organized as follows: Section 2 provides an overview of related many-core array processors and message passing schemes.
+Section 3 describes the NagaM many-core accelerator within which the Pronto message passing system is tested.
+Section 4 explains the architecture of Pronto, and its automated buffer management, address translation and ordering of messages.
+The Pronto Application Programming Interface (API) is also introduced in Section 4.
+Both Pronto and NagaM are evaluated in Section 5 to determine end-to-end message transfer latency, application performance and the impact of extraneous interconnect traffic on output jitter.
+Concluding remarks for the paper are provided in Section 6.